VidMuse: A Simple Video-to-Music Generation Framework with Long-Short-Term Modeling: Related Work

 \textbf{Conditional Music Generation.} Despite that there are lots of methods~\cite{dong2018musegan,hawthorne2018enabling,huang2018musictransformer,liu2020unconditional,mittal2021symbolic,lv2023getmusic,maina2023msanii} studying unconditional music generation, in this paper, we mainly focus on reviewing the methods of conditional music generation, which are more related to our work.
 Many researchers~\cite{schneider2023mo,agostinelli2023musiclm,yang2023diffsound,forsgren6riffusion,huang2023noise2music,copet2024simple,yuan2024chatmusician, deng2024composerx} make their endeavours on text-to-music generation.
 Similar to Stable Diffusion~\cite{rombach2022high}, these works~\cite{yang2023diffsound,forsgren6riffusion,huang2023noise2music,schneider2023mo} try to adapt diffusion models for music generation.
 M$^2$UGen~\cite{hussain2023m} is a multi-modal music understanding and generation system that leverages large language models to process video, audio, and text.
 Video2Music\cite{kang2023video2music} can generate music that matches the content and emotion of a given video.
-Moreover, the proposed V2Meow~\cite{su2023v2meow} not only can generate music that supports style control via text prompts.
-In contrast to previous video-to-music works~\cite{gan2020foley,kang2023video2music,zhuo2023video,su2023v2meow}, our VidMuse utilizes a short-term module and a long-term module to model local and global visual clues in videos.
+Moreover, the proposed V2Meow~\cite{su2023v2meow} and MeLFusion~\cite{chowdhury2024melfusion} conditioned on video and image, respectively, can generate music that supports style control via text prompts.
+In contrast to previous video-to-music works~\cite{gan2020foley,kang2023video2music,zhuo2023video,su2023v2meow}, our VidMuse utilizes a short-term module and a long-term module to model local and global visual cues in videos.
 As a result, it can generate high-fidelity music aligned with the video.